jjdegaine/PAC/index.md

 # android program

-to collect the power average power supply a small android program must be used (bluetooth3.apk)
+to collect the power average power supply a small android program must be used (bluetooth3.apk), please note that this .apk is not signed by google.
+You can creat your own pak using appinventor.

 [github](https://github.com/jjdegaine/PAC)